Course Outline

 Evaluation:

-There will be a midterm exam, final exam, two laboratory group projects, marked field trip reports, and a marked journal log book.
-The mid term exam is scheduled for Wednesday, February 8, 2023 during the lecture period.
-The final exam will occur sometime during the April exam period, so no travel or employment plans should be made for this time.
+There will be a midterm exam, final exam, laboratory group projects, and marked field trip reports.
+The mid term exam is scheduled for Thursday, October 10, 2024 during the lecture period.
+The final exam will occur sometime during the December exam period, so no travel or employment plans should be made for this time.
 Assignments handed in late will have marks deducted, except for medical or other extraordinary circumstances.
 In any case, the instructor must be notified of late assignments prior to the due date.
 Missed exams cannot be made up except on documented medical grounds and notification prior to exam date.

 Laboratory Projects 40%